 Other laboratory tests may be done on the tissue sample(s) removed during a biopsy to learn more about the tumor.

 - Immunohistochemistry.
-This test finds Ewing sarcoma cells in the tissue sample.
+This test finds out whether there are Ewing sarcoma cells in the tissue sample.

 - Cytogenetic tests and reverse transcription polymerase chain reaction (RT-PCR).
 These tests find out if the genetic changes that characterize Ewing sarcoma cells are present in the sample.